For information on camps and other activities available to schools as part of the Positive Start program refer to: Positive Start camps and .

 - communicating to families the availability of CSEF to eligible students

-- accepting application forms from families before the end of Term 2 (25 June 2021)
+- accepting application forms from families by 23 June 2023

-- entering all applications onto the (login required) for processing before the end of Term 2 (25 June 2021)
+- entering all applications onto the CSEF (staff login required) for processing before 23 June 2023

 - ensuring any monies received from the CSEF are used for the cost of camps, sport or excursions for the benefit of the eligible student

-Schools must process applications for CSEF payments as set out in the guidance by the end of Term 2 (25 June 2021).
+Schools must process applications for CSEF payments as set out in the guidance by 23 June 2023.

 Multiple students can be listed in the one application form.